DPI-WE/rails-nested-routes/content.md

 # Nesting in Rails Apps 🪆
 In this lesson, we will cover the concept of nesting in Rails applications.
-We will explore nested routes and accepts_nested_attributes_for, providing guidelines on when to use them and examples to illustrate their usage.
+We will explore nested routes and `accepts_nested_attributes_for`, providing guidelines on when to use them and examples to illustrate their usage.

 ## Introduction to Nesting
 Nesting is a way of organizing and structuring your code to reflect the hierarchical relationships between different resources.
 In Rails, nesting can be applied to routes and models to create more intuitive and manageable applications.